-Candidates: Candidates for positions at Oneonta may have their meals covered in one of the following ways:
+Candidate Meals: Candidates for positions at SUNY Oneonta may have their meals covered in one of the following ways:

-- The candidate may submit for meals (and other travel expenses) using a Travel Voucher.
+- The candidate may submit for reimbursement of meals (and other travel expenses) using a Travel Voucher.
 Rates are the same as those paid for employee travel.

-- An authorized member of the department may pay for the candidate’s meal and be reimbursed, for the candidate’s meal only, with appropriate justification.
+- An authorized participant in the search may pay for the candidate’s meal and be reimbursed, with appropriate justification.
 Reimbursement amount is up to the approved meal per diem travel rate or actual amount spent, whichever is less.

-Working Meals: It is the policy of the College to fund working meals (breakfast, lunch or dinner) only when they are demonstrably necessary, integral, beneficial and reasonable to perform official College business.
+It is the policy of the college to fund working meals (breakfast, lunch or dinner) only when they are demonstrably necessary, integral, beneficial and reasonable to perform official college business.
 All working meals must be approved by the division vice president and submitted to the Procurement and Travel Office prior to the date of the working meal.
-Justification for use of appropriated funds must include the following:
+Justification for use of state appropriated funds must include the following:

 - Purpose and necessity of the meeting including an explanation why it could not be held during normal working hours (if applicable)